 After the RNA molecule is produced by transcription (Part 9), the structure of the RNA is often modified prior to being translated into a protein product.
-These modifications to the RNA molecule are called RNA modifications.
-Most RNA modifications apply only to eukaryotic RNA transcripts.
+These RNA modifications apply mainly to eukaryotic RNA transcripts.

 The modifications to eukaryotic RNA transcripts include the following:

-- RNA processing.
-RNA processing involves cutting large precursor RNA transcripts into smaller ones.
-RNA processing can involve both exonucleases (removing nucleotides from the ends of the RNA transcript) or endonucleases (cleaving the RNA transcript at internal sites).
-The ribosomal RNA (rRNA) molecules that are essential components within ribosomes (see Part 11) commonly experience RNA processing.
+RNA processing.
+RNA processing involves cutting larger RNA transcripts into smaller ones.
+RNA processing involves both exonucleases (removing nucleotides from the ends of the RNA transcript) or endonucleases (cleaving the RNA transcript at an internal site).
+The ribosomal RNA (rRNA) molecules that are essential components within ribosomes (see Part 11) experience RNA processing after transcription.

-- Base modification.
-Occasionally, nitrogenous bases within the RNA transcript are covalently modified by the addition of chemical groups, such as methyl groups.
+Base modification.
+During base modification, nitrogenous bases within the RNA transcript are covalently modified by the addition of chemical groups, such as methyl groups.

-- What is the difference between a pre-mRNA and a mature mRNA?
+What is the difference between a pre-mRNA and a mature mRNA molecule?

-- What is the difference between an intron and an exon?
+What is the difference between an intron and an exon DNA sequence?

 5’ End Capping

-- Guanylyltransferase.
+Guanylyltransferase.
 Guanylyltransferase cleaves GTP to produce GMP and pyrophosphate (PPi).
-Guanylyltransferase then attaches the 5’ carbon of the GMP molecule to the 5’ carbon on the nucleotide at the 5’ end of the pre-mRNA transcript.
-It is important to note that an unusual 5’ to 5’ phosphodiester bond is formed, placing three phosphate groups between these two adjacent nucleotides.
+Guanylyltransferase then attaches the phosphate group of the GMP molecule to the two phosphate groups on the nucleotide at the 5’ end of the pre-mRNA transcript.
+It is important to note that an unusual 5’ to 5’ linkage is formed, placing three phosphate groups between the 5' carbons on two adjacent nucleotides.

-- Protects the 5’ end of the mRNA transcript from degradation by exonucleases.
+Protects the 5’ end of the mRNA transcript from exonuclease digestion.

-- Which nucleotide provides the energy for 5’ end capping?
+Which nucleotide triphosphate provides the energy for 5’ end capping?

-- What is unusual about the covalent bond between 7-mG and the rest of the pre-mRNA molecule?
+What is unusual about the covalent bonds between 7-mG and the rest of the pre-mRNA molecule?

 3’ End Polyadenylation